darryl-h/v-rising-server/README.md

 * Once you connect type `adminauth` to enable admin access
 * You will need to restart the server to reload any changes to these files

+# Steam Server list
+You can check tools like this that should query the UDP ports to retrieve data https://southnode.net/steamquery.php

 # Troubleshooting
 You should review the logs of the server to begin any troubleshooting session.

 ## Dedciated Server
 If you are hosting the game as a dedicated server, and you are using the batch file to start the game (as recommended) the logs should exist in <server_directory>\v_rising\logs\VRisingServer.log

+## Private Server
+If you elect to host the server from the game as a private server, then the server will place the main server engine logs in `%USERPROFILE%\AppData\LocalLow\Stunlock Studios\VRising\Player-server.log` (the previous run will be stored in `%USERPROFILE%\AppData\LocalLow\Stunlock Studios\VRising\Player-prev.log` and some supplimentry logs in \steamapps\common\VRising\VRising_Server\logs

+## Log Types

 ### Autosaves
 ```